'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 PAGELS: Well, thank you.
 I really loved talking with you about it.

-GROSS: Elaine Pagels is a professor of religion at Princeton University and author of the new book "Why Religion?
-A Personal Story."
-After we take a short break, "Miraculous Encounters."
-That's the name of one of two art exhibits Lloyd Schwartz will review.
+BIANCULLI: Elaine Pagels, a professor of religion at Princeton University, spoke to Terry Gross in 2018.
+Her book, "Why Religion?: A Personal Story," comes out next week in paperback.
+Coming up, we remember Ram Dass, the American spiritual teacher who died last month at age 88.
 This is FRESH AIR.

-(SOUNDBITE OF MARY LOU WILLIAMS' "IT AIN'T NECESSARILY SO") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF THE WEE TRIO'S "LOLA") Transcript provided by NPR, Copyright NPR.